Family policy in Hungary: Housing support

+Transportation support

+Families with three or more children receive a 2,500,000 HUF subsidy for the purchase of a seven seater car.
+Children may use public transport for free if they are accompanied by an adult and do not attend school yet.
+Pupils, students and undergraduates may use public transport at half price by showing their student card.

 Maternity benefit

-The amount of the maternity benefit is equal to the 225% of the minimal pension at the time of birth of the child (64,125 HUF in 2017); in case of twins, it is 300% (85,500 HUF in 2017).
-It is a one-off support.
+The amount of the maternity benefit is equal to the 225% of the minimum pension at the time of birth of the child (64,125 HUF in 2017); in case of twins, it is 300% (85,500 HUF in 2017).
+It is a one-time support.

 Child care allowance

 The child care allowance is paid monthly if the child has reached the age of 2.
-The amount is equal to 70% of either the mother's or father's salary up 140% of the current minimum wage, which was 138,000 HUF in 2018.
+The amount is equal to 70% of either the mother or the father's salary up 140% of the current minimum wage, which was 138,000 HUF in 2018.

 Free or reduced cost services for children

 Several measures were introduced since 2010 that made services free or cheaper for families with children.

 Vaccinations against the following diseases are free and obligatory in Hungary: tuberculosis, diphtheria, tetanus, pertussis, poliomyelitis, haemophilus influenzae, measles, mumps, rubella, hepatitis, streptococcus pneumoniae.
-The government made vaccinations for other diseases free, chicken pox, both types of meningitis and rotavirus, in 2018.
+The government made vaccinations for other diseases such as chicken pox, both types of meningitis and rotavirus free in 2018.

-Children in the first nine years get free textbooks in school since 2017.
-Those in higher years but living in disadvantaged conditions, suffering from long-term illness, receiving child protection benefit, or living in a large family with three or more children are also entitled to free textbooks.
+Children in the first nine years get free textbooks in school from 2017.
+Those in higher years but living in disadvantaged conditions, suffering from long-term illness, receiving child protection benefits, or living in a large family with three or more children are also entitled to free textbooks.
 However, the government plans to provide free textbooks for every pupils and students until the final exam.

-Children who live in disadvantaged conditions, suffer from long-term illness, get child protection benefit, or live in a large family with three or more children get also free or half-priced meals in nurseries, kindergartens and schools.
+Children who live in disadvantaged conditions, suffer from long-term illness, get child protection benefits, or live in a large family with three or more children also get free or half-priced meals in nurseries, kindergartens and schools.
 Meanwhile, others get them on reduced prices.

 Those younger than 20 who will get a European driving license in Category B (motor vehicles) may both take a course on the KRESZ (similar to the British Highway Code) for free and try the test for the first time at no charge.

 For those getting a successful language exam at the B2 or the C1 level, the price of the exam is refunded by the state if the examinee is under 35 years old.

-Children may use public transport free if they are accompanied by an adult and do not attend school yet.
-Pupils, students and undergraduates may use public transport at half price by showing their student card.